 NEWSLETTER SIGN-UP

-Please Note: Our hiring team carefully reviews all submissions.
+Our hiring team carefully reviews all submissions.
 Only candidates selected to proceed in the hiring process will be contacted.
 Please refrain from making telephone or email inquiries.

 Apply Now

-Family Engagement Assistant (Lancaster, Palmdale)
+Family Engagement Assistant - Los Angeles

 Apply Now

-Professional Mentor "Friend" - East Los Angeles
+Professional Mentor (Friend) - West Los Angeles and San Fernando Valley

 Apply Now

-Professional Mentor “Friend” - Antelope Valley
+Professional Mentor (Friend) - Antelope Valley

 The Antelope Valley site of Friends of the Children – Los Angeles (Friends L.A.) is looking for passionate, committed, professional mentors, who we call Friends, to support our mission to impact generational change by empowering youth who are facing the greatest obstacles through relationships with trained full-time professional mentors—12+ years—no matter what.